 The Wrong Answer: Investing in the Wrong Type of Gold Bullion Product

 Investing in the wrong type of gold bullion product can result in lower liquidity and difficulty finding buyers when you’re ready to sell your investment.
-Some types of gold bullion products may be less popular among investors or collectors than others.
+Some gold bullion products may be less popular among investors or collectors than others.

 Bars or Coins: The Importance of Peace of Mind in Your Investment Choice